-Three possible learning options for Wichita students come Fall
+Three possible learning options for Wichita students come fall

 “They need to listen to the teacher and make sure that they’re comfortable and work with parents on what we can do best to help them learn,” said parent Rickey Miller.

-“If the virus does get spread then there’s going to be more teachers out and as there’s more teachers out there’s going to be more sbus which then again increases the likelihood of the spread,” said parent Sarah Watkins-Mace.
+“If the virus does get spread, then, there’s going to be more teachers out, and as there are more teachers out, there’s going to be more subs which then again increases the likelihood of the spread,” said parent Sarah Watkins-Mace.

 While hybrid is an option the school board is considering, right now it is a backup plan.